-The piece creates a space where participants can find memories from their past through their bodies.
-Through cautious and sensitive support from a mediator, the participant is helped to find a pose that stimulates memory.
-When a particular pose stabilizes, and the participant has linked it with a memory, an experience, or a sensation, the participant is asked to formulate a narrative about it.
+The installation creates a space where participants can evoke memories from their past through bodily poses.
+Through cautious and sensitive support from a mediator, the participant is helped to find a pose that stimulates and evokes a memory.
+When a particular pose stabilizes, and the participant has linked it to a memory, an experience, or a sensation, the participant is asked to formulate a narrative about it.

 The computer learns positions and the memories recorded, and when positions are repeated, the computer will playback the stories.
-In this way, the same space can be used to recall and replay other participant's stories.
-In this piece, participants can enter and contribute narratives of something they remember from their past, while others can enter and navigate around the shared memories by exploring the space and thereby activating the stories stored there by the computer.
+In this way, the same space can be used to recall and replay other participants' memories.
+In this installation, participants can enter and contribute narratives of something they remember from their past, while others can enter and navigate around the shared memories by exploring the space and thereby activating the memories stored there by the computer.

 The installation "choreographs" the audience while they are exploring the landscape of memories.
 They lift a leg, stretch out or spin around, to achieve an experience for themselves, not to show off.
 The technology involved helps to create an intimate experience with a tactile and organic feel.
 Because the installation consists of memories collected at different places, there is a bigger choreography over time, across the cities where stories have been collected and shared.